Semi-local string comparison: algorithmic techniques and applications

+\paragraph{Blockwise semi-local LCS.} We compute the seaweed matrix $\rP_{a,b}$ incrementally, starting from the precomputed matrix $\rP_{d,b}$ for an arbitrary block $d$ of string $a$.
+Suppose we have computed the matrix $\rP_{a',b}$, and let $a = a'c$, where $c$ is an admissible block (the case $a = ca'$ is dealt with analogously).
+Then we have $\rP_{a,b} = \rP_{a',b} \boxdot \rP_{c,b}$, where, as before, matrix $\rP_{c,b}$ has been obtained in the preprocessing phase.
+This implicit matrix distance product can be computed by \thref{th-comp-mmult-comp} in time $O(n \log l + l)$, where $l$ is the length of block $c$.
+The overall running time is $O(\bar m n \log L + m)$, where $L$ is the maximum size of an admissible block.

+\paragraph{Symmetric blockwise (semi-local) LCS.} Let us consider the symmetric version of the above problems, where input strings $a$ and $b$ are both composed of admissible blocks, on which preprocessing is allowed.
+In this setting, the preprocessing runs in time $O(l_1 l_2)$ for each pair of blocks of lengths $l_1$, $l_2$.
+The blockwise LCS problem can then be solved in time $O(\bar m n + m \bar n)$, where $\bar m$ and $\bar n$ is the number of blocks in string $a$ and $b$, respectively.
+The blockwise semi-local LCS problem can be solved in time $O\bigpa{(\bar m n + m \bar n)\cdot \log L}$, where $L$ is the maximum size of an admissible block.

-We now give another generalisation of incremental string comparison.
-Consider a fixed string of length $n$, and a variable pattern string, which can be modified on-line by either appending or prepending a block of characters from a pre-specified set of \emph{admissible blocks}.
-The set of admissible blocks is known in advance, and off-line preprocessing of this set is allowed.
-The \emph{block-incremental LCS problem} asks, as before, to maintain a data structure that will store the LCS score for the text against the pattern, and will allow efficient on-line updates of this score.
+\paragraph{Incremental blockwise (semi-local) LCS.} We can also consider the incremental versions of the blockwise LCS and semi-local LCS problems, generalising the incremental (semi-local) LCS problem considered in \secref{s-incremental}.
+Both input strings are considered to be variable; either string can be updated by appending a block on the right, or prepending a block on the left.
+The \emph{block-incremental LCS problem} asks to maintain a data structure that will store the LCS score for the input strings, and will allow efficient on-line updates of this score.

-Consider an individual block update, and let $l$ be the corresponding block length.
-Such an update can be done naively as $l$ single-character updates, giving the block update time $O(nl)$.

-We now give an algorithm for the block-incremental LCS problem, that improves on the naive algorithm in running time.
-The set of admissible blocks is preprocessed off-line by computing the string-substring seaweed matrix for every admissible block against the fixed string.
-The preprocessing runs in time $O\pa{n \cdot L}$, where $L$ is the total length of the admissible blocks; if the admissible blocks are sufficiently long, the micro-block speedup (\algref{alg-seaweed-block}) can be applied.
-Given the precomputed string-substring seaweed matrices, an individual string update can be processed in time $O(n \log l)$ by \crref{cr-score-mmult-ssub}.

-\mysection{Common-substring LCS and semi-local LCS} The \emph{common-substring LCS problem} was introduced by Landau and Ziv-Ukelson \cite{Landau_Ziv-Ukelson:01} (see also \cite{Crochemore+:04}).
-Given a text string $t$ of length $n$ and an unspecified number of pattern strings, the problem asks for the LCS score of the text against each of the patterns.
-The pattern strings may share a known common substring $c$ of length $l$; we assume $l \leq n$.
-A pattern string may contain several copies of the common substring; the locations of all the copies are known in advance.
-The goal is, given the text, to preprocess the common substring so as to minimise the LCS computation time for each occurrence of the common substring in the patterns.
-Time $O(n)$ per pattern character is allowed outside any occurrences of $c$.

-The problem can be solved naively by computing the LCS score for the text against each of the patterns, ignoring the common-substring structure.
-The resulting algorithm does no preprocessing, and runs in time $O(nl)$ per occurrence of the common substring.